rssoftwareab/arrigo-support/docs/support/index.md

 ### Question

 After a reboot of the server  views with SSF code (ServerSide Functions) and reports aren't displaying correctly.
-For example, If I click a report nothing is shown except the loader.
+For example, if I click a report nothing is shown except the loader.

 ### Answer

-Verify (on the server) that the Arrigo Services aren't running:
+Verify (on the server) whether the Arrigo Services are running or not:

 * Open the Task Manager
 * Check for processes starting with "arrigo-".
-These should be running:
+An example of a working server:
   ![](./images/pm2_resurrect_task_manager_1.png)

 If they _are_ running you should instead look at [this document](https://releases.arrigo.se/help/websockets.html) which talks about websockets.